jlapeyre/Symata.jl/README.md

 a + b
 ```

-Using the SJulia mode or the `@ex` macro is essentially using a language distinct
+Using the sjulia mode or the `@ex` macro is essentially using a language distinct
-from Julia.
+from julia.
 In particular, the evaluation sequence, and binding of symbols to
-storage is separate from Julia.
+storage is separate from julia.
 But, some features allow
-using SJulia directly from Julia, and vice versa.
+using sjulia directly from julia, and vice versa.
 For instance, these commands

 ```julia
 julia> using SJulia